NAME OF ORGANISATION

 The scope of the SITS is all resident enterprises in Australia that engage in (or are likely to in the near future) certain selected services traded internationally (ie with non-residents) or who earn or pay royalties and licence fees from or to non-residents.

-In 2010 the survey population was approximately 4,500 enterprises and the number of businesses surveyed each quarter was approximately 1,650 with approximately 1,500 businesses completely enumerated (i.e. they are surveyed each quarter and not rotated out of the survey).
+In 2013 the survey population was approximately 3,300 enterprises and the number of business surveyed each quarter was approximately 1,350 with approximately 880 businesses completely enumerated (i.e they are surveyed each quarter and not rotated out of the survey).
+The remainder represent a partial coverage of units, with businesses out of scope of the collection not sent a survey.

 The conceptual framework is provided by the International Monetary Fund's Balance of Payments and International Investment Position Manual (Sixth Edition, 2009, BPM6).
 Further elaboration is provided in the United Nation's Manual on Statistics of International Trade in Services (2010, MSITS 2010).